DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

-By reading this readme file, I have learnt the following, among others:- What is Git and what Git can be used for
+By reading the README file of the CBF-github-fundamentals repository, I have learnt the following, among others:-

+What is Git and what Git can be used for
 The meaning of the term **repository**,
 Creating a repository, cloning a repository, archiving a repository,